 - Understand the wider importance of education in society and the key role that education 14-19 plays within this.

 You will study a great range of specialist subject options.
-There are four specialist subject pathways for the PGCE 14-19 available which are:
+There are three specialist subject pathways for the PGCE 14-19 available which are:

 You will experience the benefits of e-learning throughout the course and in your own teaching practice.